-Health Professions
+Health Professions Advising

-The health professions advising office helps guide students in choosing appropriate courses to meet the requirements of a wide range of health professional graduate schools including medical (MD and DO), dental, veterinary, physician assistant, nurse practitioner, physical therapy, and others.
+Health Professions Advising helps guide students in choosing appropriate courses to meet the requirements of a wide range of health professional graduate schools including medical (MD and DO), dental, veterinary, physician assistant, nurse practitioner, physical therapy, and others.
 Different health professional programs have different requirements, so it is important to research requirements of target schools.
-The College’s health professions advisors is also happy to help you to formulate an academic plan.
-The health professions advising website contains a wealth of information about various fields to get you started.
+The College’s health professions advisors are also happy to help you to formulate an academic plan.

-Students seeking admission to health professional schools should consider taking at least one of the following courses in the first semester, and should try to take introductory psychology and sociology in the first two years.
+Students seeking admission to health professional schools should consider taking at least one of the introductory laboratory courses below in the first semester, and should try to take introductory psychology and sociology in the first two years.
 Students should consider taking a Montserrat sequence outside of the natural and social sciences and instead seek to meet another common requirement.
 Students should take statistics only after declaring a major, as many departments offer statistics courses.
 Students should be cautious about taking more than one laboratory course in the first semester unless they have a strong science background and are considering a major in the sciences.

 CHEM 181